The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

 We’ve also acted for Ørsted (formerly DONG Energy), a Danish developer of offshore wind farms.
-We helped them grow in the U.S. market through a joint venture with Eversource Energy, one of New England’s largest energy providers.
-Highland Pellets in Arkansas, mentioned above, is another good example of a client trying to find more environmentally-friendly solutions: they’re a biofuels developer that’s now using wood pellets as an alternate fuel to reduce coal consumption.
+We helped them grow in the U.S. through a joint venture with Eversource Energy, one of New England’s largest energy providers.
+Highland Pellets in Arkansas is another good example of a client trying to find more environmentally friendly solutions: they’re a biofuels developer that’s now using wood pellets as an alternate fuel to reduce coal consumption.
 In Latin America, we’ve been active with more traditional photovoltaic solar and wind developers.

-How did you decide to practice in your area?
+How did you choose this practice area?

 What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?

-You need to know about secured transactions, because everything we do is ultimately secured in favor of the lenders, whether it’s in the U.S. or abroad.
-An understanding of bankruptcy—creditor rights and protections, and how projects get unwound—is also helpful.
-Finally, I’d suggest a foundation in contracts and corporations.
-You’re setting up companies and agreements that are supposed to run independently for 10 to 30 years, so understanding joint venture structures for development and long-term corporate governance will all be helpful.
+thing we do is ultimately secured in favor of the lenders, whether U.S. or abroad.
+An understanding of bankruptcy, creditor rights, and protections is also helpful.
+Finally, a foundation in contracts and corporations is useful.
+You’re setting up companies and agreements that intend to run independently for 10 to 30 years, so understanding joint venture structures for development and long-term corporate governance will all be helpful.